Son2110/fcj-workshop/content/1-Worklog/1.7-Week7/_index.md

 ### Week 7 Objectives:

 * Complete labs of module 7
-* Complet assignment of Hackathon
+* Complete assignment of Hackathon

 ### Tasks to be carried out this week:
 | Day | Task                                                                                                                                                                                                   | Start Date | Completion Date | Reference Material                        |